Lord-Bolingbroke/beep-boop/README.md

   * Expect input(71) to return ("Boop!")
 * Program replaces numbers divisible by 3 with "I'm sorry, Dave.
 I'm afraid I can't do that.":
   * Expect input(9) to return ("I'm sorry, Dave.
 I'm afraid I can't do that.")
-* Program applies the above rules in increasing order of priority—numbers that contain both 0 and 1 are replaced with "Boop!"; numbers that both contain one and are divisible by three are replaced with "I'm sorry, Dave. ...":
+* Program applies the above rules in increasing order of priority—numbers that contain both 0 and 1 are replaced with "Boop!"; numbers that both contain 1 and are divisible by 3 are replaced with "I'm sorry, Dave. ...":
   * Expect input(12) to return ("I'm sorry, Dave. ...")
   * Expect input(10) to return ("Boop!")
   * Expect input(90) to return ("I'm sorry, Dave. ...")
 * Program returns the range of integers between 0 and the user input using the above rules:
-  * Expect input(5) to return ("Beep!", "Boop!", 2, "I'm sorry, Dave.
+  * Expect input(5) to return ("I'm sorry, Dave.
+I'm afraid I can't do that.", "Boop!", 2, "I'm sorry, Dave.
 I'm afraid I can't do that.", 4, 5)

 ## Technologies Used
 _Bootstrap, jQuery, and JavaScript_